Install Multiple Copies of an Integration

 chown -R polarityd: .

 You will now want to modify the Name and Acronym of the integration so it's easy to tell the integrations apart in the Polarity interface.
-To do this, open the new integration's config.js
+To do this, open the new integration's `config.js` file to modify the `name` and `acronym` properties.

 cd /app/polarity-server/integrations/splunk_firewall